analyseether/ether_sql/README.md

 Please find the detailed installation guide [here](http://ether-sql.readthedocs.io/en/latest/installation.html)

-# Syncing data
+# Command line options
 ether_sql has several built in cli commands to facilitate scraping data.

+## Syncing the data
 To start the sync just type.

 `$ ether_sql scrape_block_range `

 This will start start pushing the data from an Infura node to the psql database.

+## Switching nodes

 To switch nodes use the settings flag:

 `$ ether_sql --settings='PersonalParitySettings' scrape_block_range `

+## Exporting as csv

+To export the pushed data as a csv

+`$ ether_sql sql export_to_csv`
 To access other Command Line Interfaces (CLI) checkout the [cli docs](http://ether-sql.readthedocs.io/en/latest/api/cli.html).